Ananda Krishnan: Philanthropy

-Ananda Krishnan donates to education, the arts, sports and humanitarian causes in Malaysia through his company Usaha Tegas, and its subsidiaries.
+Ananda Krishnan donated to education, the arts, sports and humanitarian causes in Malaysia through his company Usaha Tegas, and its subsidiaries.

-In 2003 Krishnan's Usaha Tegas launched the Harapan Nusantara education fund.
+In 2003, Krishnan's Usaha Tegas launched the Harapan Nusantara education fund.
 Since 2004 the fund has sponsored 100 students a year to attend special programs at local private universities that collaborate with foreign universities.
 In the same year the company also started the Yu Cai Education Foundation with a grant of $6.6 million to help ethnic Chinese groups.

-In 2006 Ananda Krishnan's media company Astro introduced its scholarship program, promising to devote an annual RM2 million to support promising Malaysian undergraduate and graduate students studying media and broadcasting.
+In 2006, Ananda Krishnan's media company Astro introduced its scholarship program, promising to devote an annual RM2 million to support promising Malaysian undergraduate and graduate students studying media and broadcasting.

-In 2008 he contributed to the opening of the Montfort Girls Centre to help orphaned and underprivileged girls develop their vocational skills.
+In 2008, he contributed to the opening of the Montfort Girls Centre to help orphaned and underprivileged girls develop their vocational skills.

-In 2010 Krishnan was featured on the Forbes list of 48 Heroes of Philanthropy.
+In 2010, Krishnan was featured on the Forbes list of 48 Heroes of Philanthropy.

-In January 2015 Ananda Krishnan and the Usaha Tegas Group launched the Yu Cai Foundation (YCF).
+In January 2015, Ananda Krishnan and the Usaha Tegas Group launched the Yu Cai Foundation (YCF).
 YCF provides student scholarships for Mandarin-based schools and grants to educational institutions which promote the study of vernacular languages, especially Mandarin and English.